-Right before the pandemic hit, you got some devastating news — your leg couldn’t carry you anymore.
+Right before the pandemic hit, you got some devastating news. your leg couldn’t carry you anymore.
 Isn’t it weird how your future was bent without anyone asking you?
 You went for a routine check-up.
-This time the primary had said something different.
-You used to... ride in the back of trucks — not the comfy kind.
-The construction ones, just to make a living.
+This time, the primary had said something different.
+You used to ride — in the back of trucks.
+Not the comfy kind, the construction ones.
+Just to make a living.
 Often, you thought of yourself last.
 Maybe this was why.
 I don’t know.
-Maybe I should have asked.
-So you went under the knife hoping to borrow knees that were not yours to begin with.
+I should have asked.
+So you went under the knife, hoping — to borrow knees that were not yours to begin with.
 Were you scared?
 Nope.
 I never saw a sign.
 Unfazed can’t even describe your faith.
 That somehow, even at 75, you believed that you wouldn’t need a cane afterwards.
 I watched you fight those knees into submission.
 Pretty much telling them: “Hey you're mine now, I tell you where to go.”
 You were just a different type of woman.
-And you did it — never needed any hands to hold.
+And you did it.
+Never needed any hands to hold.
 On weekends, we'd drive from NMB to Little Haiti, scavenging for good deals at farmers market.
-You just loved to haggle even in the scorching Miami heat, planting your roots deep into the ground, like a birch tree — the last to give up.
-For five more years, we shared ordinary days — laughing one moment, arguing the next about the right way to cook this or that.
+You just loved to haggle.
+Even in the sticky Miami heat planting your roots deep into the ground.
+Like a birch tree the last to give up.
+For five more years, we shared ordinary days.
+Laughing one moment, arguing the next about the right way to cook this or that.
 Those became precious.
-Then another battle came for your lungs.
-So I thought I knew the ending already.
-We prayed and believed, you'd eat boiled fish and burro plantain.
+Then, another battle came, for your lungs.
+I thought — I knew the ending.
+We prayed and believed, that you'd eat: boiled fish and burro plantain.
 Again.
-As you fought for breath each night, I was never scared.
-I knew God would come through — and give you new lungs.
+Months passed, you barely ate.
+Anything but protein shakes.
+Still, I had even more hope.
+I knew God would come through eventually and give you new lungs.
 But I was wrong.
 That was your last gasp.
-That Sunday… the last time you said my name.
-I came back from host duties, turned my keys in the lock, cracked the kitchen door open.
-And somehow, you sensed — it was me walking in.
-I heard you say: “Lynnohh..”
-You asked me to change your moumou before I left, and you told me something loving “...”
+That Sunday — the last time you said... my name.
+I came back from host serving, turned my keys inside the lock, cracked the kitchen door open.
+And somehow, you sensed it was me stepping in.
+You said: “Lynnohh, chanje moumou mwen an, sil vou plè.”
+So I dressed you into the only nightgown I could find the white one that had all the buttons.
+Right before I left for 6pm, you whispered to my ears something loving “...”
 I’ll keep that private.
-Still, I wonder sometimes: Why did God let you suffer in so much pain?
+Still, I wonder sometimes: why did God let you suffer for 7 months?
 If it wasn't for the win.
 Healing.
-Why did He let you win the other battle and not that one?
-But the strange thing is — I never wondered once if God is good or real.
-My prayer for your life had gone unanswered.
+Why did You, God let her win the other battle and not that one?
+But the strange thing is I never wondered once if You was good.
+Because that would mean blaming You for letting her go, and forgetting all the ways You let me stay.
+I couldn’t pick and choose which sides of You felt safe enough to keep: To love the part of You that heals and reject the part that doesn’t.
+It had to be either the whole package or nothing at all.
+My prayer for her life had gone unanswered.
 At least in the way I expected it to.
-But in reality, was I fortunate or unfortunate?
+But in reality, was I unfortunate?
 I think not.
 Knowing you taught me more than I could fathom, because you showed that real love means action + sacrifice.
 I wanted you to see me finish uni cause you kept reminding me that I matter.
 You'd say: "Lynn, don’t fall asleep on that yoga mat with that laptop thing again!
-Tomorrow you can pick up right where you left off."
-And even if… I still can't understand the timing.
-A life surrendered was yours — and maybe that was the whole point.
-Because purpose isn’t always the absence of pain — but sometimes, the preparation for eternity.
-Not just to get your lungs back in this present reality, but to get us an anchored life — your children and grandkids to meet Him.
-It meant your assignment in this life was done.
+Tomorrow, you can pick up right where you left off."
+And — even if, I still can't understand the timing.
+A life surrendered was yours.
+And maybe just maybe... that was the whole point.
+Because purpose isn’t always the absence of pain.
+But sometimes, the preparation for eternity.
+Not just to get your lungs back in this present reality, but to get your kids, then grandkids to meet Him.
+Oh no — it wasn’t about breathing again.
+It was all about living well.
+That was enough.
+You did your assignment and it got graded.
 Your crown must have been waiting long in heaven.
 You left us better than how you found us.
 And honestly, how could I be unfortunate to feel grief losing you?
 Wouldn't that also mean I never knew nor loved you?
-To hurt.
-To remember.
-To laugh.
-While memories dance in my brain — just means we had a well-loved relationship.
-No one will ever say my name with the same cadence: Grandma.
-It won’t ever sit well with me remembering the nights you couldn't sleep because of pain, Hearing the echo of your voice, panting for breath, while I slept on the sofa chair next to your bed.
-But I’ve chosen to still believe — one year later, that your death was never in vain.
-And that Jesus, your friend, loves you more than I ever could.
-That I was fortunate to have shared 12 beautiful years in the same house with you.
-Your purpose here on this side of eternity was completed.
+To hurt, to remember, to laugh while memories dance in my brain just means... we had a well-loved relationship.
+No one will ever say... my name with the same ca-den-ce: Grandma.
+It won’t ever sit well with me remembering the nights you couldn't sleep because of pain.
+Hearing the echo of your voice panting for breath, while I slept on the sofa chair next to your bed... with one eye awake.
+But one year later, I’ve chosen to still believe Jesus carried the pain with you when I couldn’t.
+He loves you more than I ever could.
+Your purpose here — on this side of eternity came to fruition.
 That’s why we had to say goodbye.
 At least for now...

 Heart Call